laya-2002/Image-Conversion/README.md

-This project converts an image from one scale to another scale.
+This project converts an image from RGB scale to GRAY scale.
-For example, gray scale to binary scale.